 We’ll send you detailed information with your trip confirmation materials, or you can check-out your various options in our “Plan Your Trip” page under the “Insurance” link.

-Latin American Escapes accepts Visa, MasterCard, American Express and Diner’s Club credit cards, as well as checks or wire transfers for all payments.
+Latin American Escapes accepts Visa, MasterCard and Diner’s Club credit cards, as well as checks or wire transfers for all payments.

 A deposit is required in order to hold space for you.
 In most cases that is $300 per person.
 If you’re requesting space w/in 60 days of travel, then generally we’ll need full payment from you to confirm any space.
 For some special destinations such as Peru, Galapagos, and holiday travel this amount can be higher.
 If you’re requesting space w/in 60 days of travel, then generally we’ll need full payment from you to confirm any space.
 Please consult the “Book this trip” tab of your preferred itinerary for specific details.